Most super funds offer life, total and permanent disability (TPD) and income protection insurance for their members.

 - Tax-effective payments — Your employer's super contributions and salary sacrifice contributions are taxed at 15%.
 This is lower than the marginal tax rate for most people.
 This can make paying for insurance through super tax-effective.

-- Limited cover — The amount of cover you can get in super is often lower than the cover you can get outside super.
+- Limited cover — The level of cover you can get in super is often lower than the cover you can get outside super.
 Default insurance through super isn't specific to your circumstance and some eligibility requirements may apply.

 - Cover can end — If you change super funds, your contributions stop or your super account becomes inactive, your cover may end.
 You could end up with no insurance.